-2019 2018 Cash flow from current business ac- tivities 5.3 6.0 Cash flow from investment activities -42.0 -4.2 Cash flow from financing activities 40.9 16.7 wards, interest paid (2019: EUR 0.8 million; 2018: EUR 0.1 million) is allocated to the cash flow from financing activities.
+2019 2018 Cash flow from current business activities 5.3 6.0 Cash flow from investment activities -42.0 -4.2 Cash flow from financing activities 40.9 16.7

+In previous years, interest paid was allocated to cash flow from operating activities.
+From financial year 2019 onwards, interest paid (2019: EUR 0.8 million; 2018: EUR 0.1 million) is allocated to the cash flow from financing activities.
 While the interest paid in previous years resulted from various circumstances that suggested an allocation to the cash flow from operating activities, since the 2019 financial year the interest paid has mainly resulted from the interest on loans to finance current investment measures and is therefore now principally allocated to the cash flow from financing activities.
-In order to make a year-onyear comparison easier, this change in recognition was also carried out for the comparative figures.
+In order to make a year-on-year comparison easier, this change in recognition was also carried out for the comparative figures.